segmentio/analytics-go/Readme.md

 package main

 import (
+  "github.com/segmentio/analytics-go"
+  "log"
   "os"

-    "github.com/segmentio/analytics-go"
 )

 func main() {
 	// Instantiates a client to use send messages to the segment API. client := analytics.New(os.Getenv("SEGMENT_WRITE_KEY"))

-    // Enqueues a track event that will be sent asynchronously. client.Enqueue(analytics.Track{
+	// Enqueues a track event that will be sent asynchronously. err := client.Enqueue(analytics.Track{
 		UserId: "test-user",
 		Event:  "test-snippet",
 	})
+	if err != nil {
+		log.Println(err)
+		return
+	}

 	// Flushes any queued messages and closes the client. client.Close()
 }
 ```